wssun/SourceCodeSearch/README.md

 [//]: # (![visitor badge]&#40;https://visitor-badge.glitch.me/badge?page_id=%20QuanjunZhang.AwesomeLearningAPR&#41; )

-A collection of academic papers of code search techniques in **3-dimensional(query-end, code-end, match-end)**.
+A collection of academic papers of code search techniques in a **3-dimensional(query-end, code-end, match-end)** perspective.

-All researchers are encouraged to participate in enhancing this repository and expanding the knowledge within the field of learning-based APR.
+All researchers are encouraged to participate in enhancing this repository and expanding the knowledge within the field of source code search.

 ## Citation